HEPScore: A new CPU benchmark for the WLCG: Motivation for a new CPU benchmark

-In September 2022, a 2-day workshop at CERN devoted to the HEPScore benchmark brought together members of the Working Group, Task Force, computing coordinators of the experiments and many site representatives to discuss the composition of the new benchmark~\cite{hepscore:workshop}.
-A presentation at the 2022 ACAT conference in Bari, Italy provided an interim report on the status of the HEPScore benchmark~\cite{Giordano:acat2022}.
-The proposal for the first version of HEPScore was presented at the WLCG Workshop in Lancaster in November 2022~\cite{wlcg:sobie} where a number of recommendations were proposed (discussed in the next section).
+In September 2022, a 2-day workshop at CERN devoted to the HEPScore benchmark brought together members of the Working Group, Task Force, computing coordinators and software developers of the experiments and site representatives to discuss the composition of the new benchmark~\cite{hepscore:workshop}.
+A presentation at the 2022 ACAT conference provided an interim report on the status of the HEPScore benchmark~\cite{Giordano:acat2022}.
+The proposal for the first version of HEPScore was presented at the 2022 WLCG Workshop~\cite{wlcg:sobie} where a number of recommendations were proposed (discussed in the next section).
 A meeting of the WLCG Management Board reviewed the status of the new benchmark in December 2022 and set a milestone of April 2023 for the release of HEPScore.

 Concurrent to the development of the HEPScore benchmark, the issue of power consumption and environmental impact of computing resources has become a topical area of interest~\cite{wlcg:campana}.
 A study, using a beta version of HEPScore, evaluated the processing capabilities and power consumption of x86 and ARM processors, and showed that ARM processors use less power while still being highly performant for HEP workloads~\cite{acat:simili}.
-As a result, there was strong community interest in a benchmark for both x86 and ARM processors, and a concerted effort by the experiments resulted in all workloads being ready for both processors for the April 2023 milestone.
+As a result, there was strong community interest in a benchmark for both x86 and ARM processors, and a concerted effort by the experiments resulted in all workloads being ready for both processor types for the April 2023 milestone.